craggASAP/astrocytes/README.md

 ------------------
 ## Files
-The following files are included in this repository:
+The following folders are included in this repository:

-**neurons_dumbells_jetCut.txt**: A set of G-Code functions to jet-print microfluid-walled dumbbells for culturing of induced pluripotent stem cell-derived neurons with directional connectivity to recapitulate the human corticostriatal connectivity.

-**neurons_dumbell.txt**: A script to reconfigure the microfluid-walled dumbbells to model axotomy of human neuronal microcircuit in vitro.
+**FCV**: Contains a README.md file and a script to analyse and plot dopamine concentrations from Fast-scan Cyclic Voltammetry (FCV) experiments performed in _ex vivo_ mouse brain slices.

+**Patch-Clamp**: Contains a README.md file and a script to plot dopamine transients from patch-clamp experiments in _ex vivo_ mouse brain slices.

+**Mathematical Modelling**: Contains a README.md file and two scripts to model 2 and associated histogram described in the methods section of the associated study.

 ------------------
 ## License and Citation
-These scripts are released under the [MIT License](https://opensource.org/license/mit).
+This repository is released under the [MIT License](https://opensource.org/license/mit) - see the [LICENSE.md](LICENSE.md) file for details.

 If you use use this code in your research, please cite: